boyter/boyter.org/content/posts/2013-08-12-golang-vector-space-implementation.md

 You can see my previous implementation in [Python in a previous post][1].

 Anyway I have been playing with Go recently.
 After skimming though the tutorials I thought I would give my standard test the vector space a go.
 The below is my implementation.
-It&#8217;s probably full of bugs and various other issues but seems to work alright for the few tests I tried.
+It's probably full of bugs and various other issues but seems to work alright for the few tests I tried.

 <pre>package main